folio-org/okapi/doc/guide.md

 } ]
 ```

-Note that Okapi has added an instId and a url.
-You can check that the URL points
+Note that Okapi has added an `instId` and a `url`.
+You can check that
-to the running module:
+the URL points to the running module:
 ```
 curl -D - -w '\n' http://localhost:9131/sample

 HTTP/1.1 200 OK
 Content-Type: text/plain